What useful drills for practicing cue ball control and position play?

 Target practice drills are also very helpful for developing CB speed and position control.

-For more, see drills for practicing cue ball control and position play.
+For more, see drills for practicing cue ball control.

 from Tin Man (in AZB post):

 Everyone knows top flight pool is about consistency.
 The mistake the vast majority of amateurs make is they play terrible patterns that lead to inconsistent transitions and recovery shots.
 Some days they get where they intended or make the recovery shot, other days they don’t.
 Since they have intermittent success they conclude they know how to play but need to improve their consistency of execution, therefore they need to improve their fundamentals.
 This is why so many people are obsessed with fundamentals.